-In Alabama, Otelco is building fiber infrastructure with slack loops that will allow the installation of splicing enclosures to allow fiber to be cut and spliced as customers along the distribution route sign on for service.
-Until recently, Otelco was using outside contractors to run the distribution fiber and using in-house staff to do the splicing necessary to prepare the fiber network for service.
+In Alabama, OTELCO is building fiber infrastructure with slack loops that will allow the installation of splicing enclosures for fiber to be cut and spliced as customers along the distribution route sign on for service.
+Until recently, OTELCO was using outside contractors to run the distribution fiber and using in-house staff to do the splicing necessary to prepare the Lightwave fiber network for service.
 That method was consuming a substantial amount of time for crews devoted to this network preparation.

-In Maine OTELCO is using pre-connectorized splice enclosures with multiport terminals.
+In Maine, OTELCO is using pre-connectorized splice enclosures with multiport terminals.
 This technology eliminates the need for cutting and splicing of the fiber when a new customer signs on as pre-connectorized drops to each premise are used.
 The projects in West Enfield and Alton Maine are serving as a beta test for this deployment method.
-It’s expected that the additional upfront expense of the pre-connectorized equipment will be offset by a cost savings on labor during installation to the homes.
+It’s expected that the additional upfront expense of the pre-connectorized equipment will be offset by cost savings on labor during installation to the homes.

-There is no question that delivering fiber for high speed Internet to rural areas is a challenge.
+There is no question that delivering fiber for high-speed Internet to rural areas is a challenge.
 Population density, geography and geology all come into play.
 No matter how you splice it (yuk yuk), finding the most efficient deployment method for a particular geographic area is critical to getting the job done.